 The employee has no rehire rights save those that might otherwise be provided in any relevant collective bargaining agreement.

 No specific categories of employees are protected from dismissal (including redundancy), and no social plan is required in the event of a dismissal or redundancy.

 The parties are free to enter into a settlement agreement to settle their disputes (see Section XIII.i).

 Transfer of business

 There is no specific protection for employees whose employment is threatened by a transfer of business or undertaking.
 The Act provides that when a business is sold, transferred or otherwise disposed of, the period of employment with the former employer shall be deemed to constitute a single period of employment with the successor employer, if the employment was not terminated and severance pay was not paid under the Act.
-Acceptance of severance pay by an employee has the effect of terminating the employee's employment.
+Acceptance of severance pay by an employee has the effect of terminating employment.